iherak/lovrincic-travel/README.md

 * Exclusive tour of Elafiti islands
 * Lunch on the boat
 * Unlimited drinks (assorted soft drinks, alcoholic beverages (beer/wine), & water)
-* Hotel pick-up and drop-off in Dubrovnik (if necessary).
+* Hotel pick-up and drop-off in Dubrovnik

-Two crew members abroad for your safety and comfort aboard!